bw-restaurant-passport-1/User-Interface/README.md

 1/5   - Changed the About Page, now it's layout is better suited for a
         mobile layout.
 Now utilizes more width.
       - All I have left to do is edit the team photos.

+1/9   - Added  Final photos
+      - fixed mobile over lap in about page
+      - added Sign in links and Join